 - 12. Describe how all professional development is "sustained and ongoing."
 Teachers meet to review the current data and plan.
-Documentation from principal walk throughs will be discussed and progress notes will be made.
-Professional development needs to be established based on teacher input and documentation. - 13.
+Documentation from walk throughs will be discussed and progress notes will be made.
+Professional development needs to be established based on teacher input and documentation.
+ATOP information will be discussed as needed.
+In addition, professional development half days are designated by CCBOE. - 13.
 Identify the strategies in the schoolwide plan that support and assist students in transitioning from one grade level to the next.
 For example, preschool preparation for Kindergarten and/or eighth grade transition to high school and/or high school to college/work force.

 8th Grade Transition is provided when the counselor and ETS person from Coastal Alabama Community College work on career interest inventories and use the Kuder program.
-All 8th grade students will complete a four year plan that follows them to JHS.
+All 8th grade students will complete a four year that follows them to JHS.
 Also, all 8th graders will take Career Preparedness for JHS credit.
 The 5th graders from Jackson Intermediate visit our school in May for a tour of the entire school.